JOALUR/web102_prework/README.md

 Challenge #5: 19187800268BRAIN
 Challenge #6: 74FLANNELclick
 Challenge #7: toLocaleString<div>1IVY
+Fianl Submission: ZooHowCEDAR

 Describe any challenges encountered while building the app.

-- use of new functions I've never used
+- use of new functions I've never used (destructurin, spread, etc)
 - used google and chatgpt to get up to date, learn what they are, examples, and help with implementing if needed
 - more comfortable using template literals and DOM manipulation